Full Body Workouts

 • Reps: 8-10

-• Form Cue: Jump explosively at the top and land softly.
+• Form Cue: Jump explosively at the end, landing softly.

-• Modification: Step back instead of jumping for a low-impact option.
+• Modification: Step back into the plank instead of jumping.

 Cool-Down (3-5 minutes)

 Finish your workout with a cool-down to help your body recover.
-Perform these stretches:
+Perform each of the following stretches for 30 seconds.

 Conclusion